fasiha/cjk-2021/README.md

 > Image: a Wubi keyboard.
 [Source](https://commons.wikimedia.org/wiki/File:Wubi_keyboard-cut.png)

-There’s only so many of these components, and Each key on a QWERTY keyboard maps to a certain set of character components (often themselves characters).
+There’s only so many of these components, and each key on a QWERTY keyboard maps to a certain set of character components (often themselves characters).

 You type the components in the same order that you write them (stroke order being fixed, and heavily drilled in school)